Thimmy962/RBAC/README.md

 ## 📬 Contribution & Feedback

 Feel free to fork this repository, submit issues, or open pull requests for improvements.
 Feedback is always welcome!

+## 📬 Contribution & Feedback

+## 👨‍⚖️ Middleware

+- A custom middleware (SimpleJWTGraphQLMiddleware) was written to solve the incompatibility in authenticating user issue graphene has with JWT
+- Another (MaintenanceMiddleware) was written for maintenance purposes

+check API.utils.middleware for their definiton

+When undergoing maintenance:
+- set settings.MAINTENANCE_MODE to True